AaltoSciComp/scicomp-docs/triton/tut/serial.rst

 shells, and so on.
 Most of the time, you should leave the partition off, and slurm will use all possible partitions.
-You can specify your partitions with ``-p PARTITION_NAME`` to whatever command you are running, which is mainly needed if you want to force interactive or GPU partitions.
-The available partitions are listed below and on the reference page.
-For the fastest running, consider if you code can be right below one of the limits you see here.
+You can specify your partitions with ``-p PARTITION_NAME`` to whatever command you are running, which is mainly needed if you want to force interactive or a test partition.
+The available partitions are listed on the reference page.

 You can see the partitions in the :doc:`quick reference<../ref/index>`.